lorenzoPazuzu/polyknob/README.md

 The aim in having some hardware components is helping you to be faster in the creation/rotation/change of tracks, enhancing your work flow.

 The communication with Arduino is done, and the main Knob (encoder) is already settled up and working.
-All the buttons on the bottom control Panel can be hardware implemented as well, giving a full physical control of the app!
+All the buttons on the bottom, the FooterPanel, can be hardware implemented as well, giving a full physical control of the app!

 Let's see how to pepare the environment for the hardware :